International Visitor Program

 The International Visitor Program (IVP) advances international understanding by connecting Greater Seattle community members with leaders from around the world through professional and youth exchange programs.
 The person-to-person meetings arranged by IVP allow people to see their shared values and powerfully diminish the boundaries of language, culture, and nation.
 IVP brings leaders from around the world together to exchange, discuss and help build the foundation for addressing global issues.

-- Other Professional Programs: IVP arranges short-term professional exchange programs upon request for NGO’s, governments, and businesses.
-If you would like to inquire about IVP’s full-range of exchange services, contact Stephanie Hillman, Vice President of Programs.
+IVP arranges short-term professional exchange programs upon request for NGOs, governments, and businesses.
+If you would like to inquire about IVP’s full range of exchange services, please contact the IVP Team.

 Are you interested in meeting international visitors?
-Check our calendar for upcoming IVP networking receptions, become a professional host, dinner host or home stay “family,” or check out the Council’s volunteer and internship programs.
+Check our calendar for upcoming IVP networking receptions, become a professional host, dinner host or overnight/homestay host, or check out the Council’s volunteer and internship programs.